 - The volume mode on Roku is disabled.

-How Do I Know My Roku Is Having Sound Issues?
+How Do I Know My Roku Has Sound Issues?

-The best way to identify whether your Roku device is having sound issues is by checking if the sound problems persist when you try to play content from any Roku app.
+The best way to identify whether your Roku device is having sound issues is by checking if the sound problems persist when playing content from any Roku app.
 If it happens, your Roku is having sound issues.
 It might be due to the latest Roku OS release notes.

 How to Fix Roku TV No Sound Issues